reidycolm/MS2-Project/README.md

 3. **Icons:** I wanted every icon that I used to be self explanatory and be able to convey its intended purpose to the user.
 I feel like I accomplished this as you can easily tell what every button does without the need of actual text alongside it.

-4. **Audio:** Two different sounds were used to help the user distinguish between a work and break sessions.
+4. **Audio:** Two different sounds were used to help the user distinguish between work and break sessions.
 When a break is earned, a pleasant and relaxing bell sound can be heard.
 This is contrasted by a sudden "GONG" sound that plays when it is time to get back to work.